Scaling Synthetic Data Creation with 1,000,000,000 Personas: Use Cases

 \subsubsection{Evaluation}

-\paragraph{Data} We select\footnote{Technically, if we use the full version of \textrm{Persona Hub}, we can obtain 1 billion math problems synthesized by an LLM.
-However, due to the cost of GPT-4 APIs, we limit our scaling to 1.09M personas for this experiment.} 1.09 million personas from \textrm{Persona Hub} and employ the 0-shot prompting method using GPT-4 to create math problems with these personas, which does not leverage any instances from benchmarks like MATH~\citep{hendrycks2021measuring} during the creation of math problems.
+\paragraph{Data} We select 1.09 million personas from \textrm{Persona Hub} and employ the 0-shot prompting method using GPT-4 to create math problems with these personas, which does not leverage any instances from benchmarks like MATH~\citep{hendrycks2021measuring} during the creation of math problems.
 This approach allowed us to synthesize 1.09M math problems.
 Since this work focuses on creating new synthetic data rather than synthesizing solutions, we simply used \texttt{gpt-4o} (assistant\footnote{Assistant system message in OpenAI API doc: ``You are a helpful assistant.''}) to generate solutions to the created problems.
 Among these 1.09M math problems, we randomly hold out 20k as a synthetic test set to facilitate evaluation.
 The remaining 1.07M problems are used for training.
+We use the following two test sets for evaluation: